Preimage problems for deterministic finite automata: Extending large subsets

-The following result may be a bit surprising, in view of that it is the only case where the general problem remains equally hard when the subset size is bounded.
-We state that the first problem remains PSPACE-complete for all $k \ge 2$, although the problem remains open for strongly connected automata.
+The following result may be a~bit surprising, in view of that it is the only case where a general problem (i.e., Problems~\ref{pbm:extensible} and~\ref{pbm:totallyextensible}) remains equally hard when the subset size is additionally bounded.
+We show that Problem~\ref{pbm:extensible_large} is PSPACE-complete for all $k \ge 2$, although the question about its complexity remains open for the class of strongly connected automata.